kapYpak/docs/pages/cloud/storage/object_storage/highperf-owncloud/guide.en-us.md

 ---
-title: Use S3 Object Storage with Owncloud
+title: Object Storage - Use S3 Object Storage with Owncloud
 slug: s3/owncloud
 excerpt: Learn how to set up storage in Owncloud to use a S3 Object Storage bucket
-section: Object Storage S3 High Performance
+section: Configure Object Storage with your solutions
 order: 170
 ---